Transamerica life insurance review 2020

 - Final expense rider.
 Offers an additional payout to cover funeral expenses.

-- Have a healthy blood pressure and BMI.
+- Healthy blood pressure and BMI.

-- Have a low-risk occupation or hobbies.
+- Have a low-risk occupation and hobbies.

 - Lenient underwriting.
 The company caters to high-risk applicants with its relaxed underwriting standards.